juraeff/juraeff/README.md

-- 👋 Hi, I’m @chesnock
+- 👋 Hi, It's Rusya Juraeff
-- 👀 I’m interested in coding, arts and history
+- 👀 I do coding, engineering and social studies
-- 🌱 I’m currently learning Kotlin and French
+- 🌱 I currently improve in French, Kotlin and C++
-- 💞️ I’m looking to collaborate on coding and french
+- 💞️ I look to collaborate on coding and stuff
 - 📫 How to reach me: bobiscop@gmail.com or tg:@miywy
+- 🏫 Russian Technological University, Institute of IT.